 Preparing your company for sale

-Working towards an exit after many years of running your business can be a stressful process which can impact on family and business life.
-There are a number of considerations when selling your business - deals are complex, drawn out affairs involving due diligence, intense negotiations, countless documents, late nights and personal and professional sacrifice.
+Working towards an exit after many years of running your business can be a stressful process, one which can impact family and business life.
+Whilst you may not be thinking about an immediate sale, preparation is key when it comes to selling your business.

 Planning and experience is key to a successful outcome

-Planning as far in advance as possible is essential as poor preparation can lead to an enormous waste of time, effort, energy and money.
-It’s much better to be on the front foot and take your business to the market on your terms rather than wait for an unsolicited approach when your business may not be in its best state to sell.
+In a post-COVID-19 world, buyers will be more selective and opportunistic about which opportunities to target and spend time on.
+This more targeted approach will mean that sell-side corporate finance advisers will need to run different processes from those they ran pre COVID-19, spending more time identifying the right pool of potential buyers and working with them much more collaboratively so every party to the transaction can see the value in progressing it.
+Planning as far in advance as possible will therefore be essential as poor preparation can lead to an enormous waste of time, effort, energy and money.
+It’s much better to be on the front foot and take your business to the market on your terms rather than wait for an unsolicited or hostile approach when your business may not be in its best state to sell.

-Experience is also key so take advice from specialist corporate lawyers and corporate finance accountants who know what they are doing, who can add value to the process and protect you from risk.
+Experience is also key, more so than ever before, so take advice from specialist corporate lawyers and corporate finance accountants who know what they are doing, who can add value to the process and protect you from risk.
 Doing so will mean that you have a much better chance of making the process run as smoothly as possible, maximising the benefits of the sale for you, your business and your family.

 Appoint the right team

 The sale process is often the culmination of years of hard work so make sure you appoint the right team to give you, your business and your family the best possible outcome.

 Make sure that your lawyers, accountants and other professional advisers have an in-depth understanding of your long term strategic and commercial goals and a good track record in the type of deal you’re embarking upon which will help avoid the pitfalls that can impact on its success.